On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robust Learning via PRS Regularizer

 \subsection{Experimental Results}

 To verify the effectiveness of our proposed method, we apply the regularizer to CNN-6, VGG-16 and ResNet-18 for the classification task on CIFAR-10.
-We set standard training ($\mathcal{L}_{ce}$) and Adversarial training (AT) based on PGD-20 attack on $L_\infty$ as the baselines.
-For warm-up stage, we use parameters of classifier with standard training ($t=50$), and freeze the final layer parameters to observe the effect of the change of PRS for robust and test accuracy.
-Fig. \ref{fig:main_fig} depicts the training procedure for each training scheme and trained DBs and DRs which represent the state of PRS.
-Table \ref{tb:RPRS} shows the results for each training scheme on various architectures on CIFAR-10.
+We set standard training ($\mathcal{L}_\text{ce}$) and Adversarial training (AT) based on PGD-20 attack on $L_{\infty}$ as the baselines.
+For warm-up stage, we use parameters of classifier with standard training ($T = 50$), and freeze the final layer parameters to observe the effect of the change of PRS for robust and test accuracy.
+Fig. \ref{fig:o1} depicts the training procedure for each training scheme and trained DBs and DRs which represent the state of PRS.
+Table \ref{tab:o2} shows the results for each training scheme on various architectures on CIFAR-10.
 We verify that the proposed method can improve the robust accuracy while maintaining the test accuracy.
 We note that the proposed PRS regularizer does not use the adversarial examples to improve the adversarial robustness.
 It means that our method can have strength in the perspective of computation time.
 We further investigate the change of PRS after training for each method.
-Fig. \ref{fig:robust_learning_compare} shows MR and ER of each class for each training scheme.
-We identify that the both proposed regularizers can increase the number of populated training samples in MR compared to the standard training (i.e., reduce of PRS ratio).
-Interestingly, we confirm the similar result for change of PRS in AT.
-Although AT and PRS regularizer are not related directly, we consider that this phenomenon can be empirical evidence to support relationship between PRS and adversarial robustness.
+Fig. \ref{fig:o10} shows MR and ER of each class for each training scheme.
+We identify that the both proposed regularizers can increase the number of populated training samples in MR compared to the standard training (\ie reduce of PRS ratio). \emph{During the period of reviewing process, we share our source code in a anonymized repository}\footnote{https://anonymous.4open.science/r/PRS\_ICDM25}.